how2flatfile/submit-mapped-fields/README.md

 # Getting Started

+## First things FIRST
+If you find any issues with this README, or the repo in general, please email me at `how2flatfile@gmail.com`, or make a PR.
+I do what I can to keep everything in order, but I am human, after all 🙂

 ## For visual learners

 If you want to just follow the video on how to get everything done, [here is a Loom video](https://www.loom.com/share/3c84b02d2dc1417eb390990da2284341?sid=ffe81805-94ca-4e98-84f8-9529624650be) for you